Perturbative adaptive importance sampling for Bayesian LOO cross-validation: Introduction

-Although $N$-fold -- also known as leave one out (LOO) -- CV is the most expensive of $k$-fold estimators, there exist computationally efficient LOO techniques that completely avoid refitting.
-For example, the Akaike Information criteria (AIC) and Bayesian variants~\citep{stoneAsymptoticEquivalenceChoice1977,watanabeAsymptoticEquivalenceBayes2010,gelmanUnderstandingPredictiveInformation2014,watanabeWidelyApplicableBayesian2013} are asymptotic approximations of LOO CV.
-For Bayesian models, a more precise way to compute LOO CV is to use importance sampling~\citep{vehtariPracticalBayesianModel2017,piironenComparisonBayesianPredictive2017}, which works by using the full data posterior measure as a proposal distribution for each data point's LOO posterior measure.
+Although $n$-fold -- also known as leave one out (LOO) -- CV is the most expensive of $k$-fold estimators, there exist computationally efficient LOO techniques that completely avoid refitting.
+For example, the Akaike Information criteria (AIC) and Bayesian variants~\citep{stoneAsymptoticEquivalenceChoice1977,watanabeAsymptoticEquivalenceBayes2010,gelmanUnderstandingPredictiveInformation2014,watanabeWidelyApplicableBayesian2013} are asymptotic approximations of LOO-CV.
+For Bayesian models, a more precise way to compute LOO-CV is to use importance sampling~\citep{vehtariPracticalBayesianModel2017,piironenComparisonBayesianPredictive2017}, which works by using the full data posterior measure as a proposal distribution for each data point's LOO posterior measure.
 However, in cases where the LOO measure and full measure are very different, importance sampling can fail~\citep{piironenComparisonBayesianPredictive2017}.
-To ameliorate this possibility, we introduce an adaptive importance sampling methods for LOO CV based on using transformations that bring the proposal distribution closer to LOO posteriors under the principle that the transformation should be a small perturbation.
-We derive these transformations by defining gradient flows that minimize given statistical objective.
-While the transformations are model-dependent, the method is made completely general when using autograd for computing model gradients -- for computational efficiency we derive the transformations exactly for a large class of classification models.
+To ameliorate this possibility, we introduce perturbative transformations $T(\btheta)=\btheta+hQ(\btheta)$ that bring the proposal distribution closer to each LOO posterior, exploiting the fact that removing one observation is an $\mathcal{O}(1/n)$ perturbation.
+We propose several such transformations: partial moment matching (PMM), which generalizes existing affine transformations with a tunable step size; log-likelihood (LL) descent, which directly inverts the Bayesian update at $\mathcal{O}(1)$ cost per observation; and gradient flow steps that minimize the IS variance or KL divergence.
+The gradient-based transformations are model-dependent but are easily computable using autodifferentiation.